 Bloomfield is a very small city located in the state of Iowa.
 With a population of 2,617 people and two constituent neighborhoods, Bloomfield is the 127th largest community in Iowa.
-Bloomfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Bloomfield was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Bloomfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bloomfield are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bloomfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bloomfield is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bloomfield who work in office and administrative support (18.90%), food service (10.62%), and sales jobs (7.78%).
+There are especially a lot of people living in Bloomfield who work in office and administrative support (19.95%), sales jobs (9.45%), and food service (9.36%).

-Overall, Bloomfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bloomfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Bloomfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bloomfield doesn't have a public transportation system that people use for their commute.

-The per capita income in Bloomfield in 2010 was $21,440, which is low income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $85,760 for a family of four.
+The per capita income in Bloomfield in 2010 was $23,346, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $93,384 for a family of four.
 However, Bloomfield contains both very wealthy and poor people as well.

 The most common language spoken in Bloomfield is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Tagalog.